mzsellem-GA/concentration-memory-game/README.md

 ## Think about the overall design (look & feel) of the app

-- Minimalistic wood table, comfy home-feel (so I can focus on code) --if I get enough time I can play around with design
+- Minimalistic wood table, comfy, home-feel
-- If time, create background audio when start is clicked
-    - Audio will be of ambient noises you'd hear in the house to feel like you're playing this at home

 ## Wireframe the UI (no code)